bigboitomtom/memory-game/README.md

+Project is not deployed yet
+To run:
+Type "npm run dev" and click on the localhost link given to you

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.